albar965/littlenavmap-manual/README.md

 ![Force Show Addon Airports](images/icons/airportaddon.png "Force Show Addon Airports")

 Add-on airports are always shown independent of the other airport map settings if this option is selected.
-This allows to view only add-on airports by checking this option and disabling display of hard, soft and empty airports.
+This allows viewing only add-on airports by checking this option and disabling the display of hard, soft and empty airports.

 #### Show Airports with hard Runways {#show-airports-with-hard-runways}